The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Phil Hall - Chair

 His experience of working in both community and hospital services means he is well placed to support the integration of our services and support us to work more closely with our partners in primary and social care, mental health, and with voluntary sector services.
+Phil lives locally and has a strong commitment to the success of the area’s healthcare system.

 Phil has significant board-level and senior management experience within complex public sector organisations, chairs a pension trust, and has previously served as Chair of the Independent Audit Committee for the Wiltshire Police and Crime Commissioner.

-Prof. Durka Dougall, Non-Executive Director and Deputy Chair
+Prof. Durka Dougall - Non-Executive Director and Deputy Chair

 Appointed 1 April 2023 (Non-Executive Director)